codice-archives/archive-ddf-ui/docs/README.md

 # Overview

-This page is the central location for documentation related to the DDF Catalog application
+This page is the central location for documentation related to the DDF Search UI application

 # Stable Version